karthikeyan-thiyagarajan/kar-scrape/README.md

 # kar-scrape
-Utils for Dynamic currency calculator and gold rates by Karthikeyan Thiyagarajan
+Utils for Dynamic currency calculator, Petrol and diesel prices and  gold rates by Karthikeyan Thiyagarajan